 Each of the Corporation's three product lines is responsible for its own sales.
 They all have tailored their sales activities and development strategies according to the unique attributes of each specific market in which they operate.

 Several sales representatives are appointed throughout the Corporation's three product lines to ensure optimal representation of the Corporation on a customer-by-customer basis, as well as in each geographic area.
-Most of the Corporation's sales activities are aimed toward North American customers.

 Customer Base